Hiking to the Gergeti Glacier in Kazbegi, Georgia was one of the most amazing things I’ve ever done alone!

 Practical tips for hiking to the Gergeti Glacier in Kazbegi (What you’ll need)

 Comfortable, hiking shoes are an absolute must.

 Water – There is a fountain at the church.
 This is the last place where you can find water on the way to the Gergeti Glacier.
 You will cross a river a few times, however.

-Food for energy – bananas, nuts, energy bars, sandwich, etc.
+Food for energy – bananas, nuts, energy bars, sandwiches, etc.